 Luxury brands don’t want their products sold online.
 Internet sales force prices down and take away the prestige of boutique shopping.
-According to Forbes magazine, retailers must follow strict rules to earn and keep their status as officially authorized dealers.
+Retailers must follow strict rules to earn and keep their status as officially authorized dealers.
 Authorized dealers can only offer minor discounts from the manufacturer’s suggested retail price (MSRP).
 They can sell pre-owned watches online, but never new ones.
 And, according to the Financial Times, authorized dealers are only supposed to offload overstocks within the authorized network.

 But what happens when an item or an entire line just isn’t moving and no other authorized dealer wants to take on more of the same inventory?
 Retailers may decide to sell their overstock to gray market resellers and hope the brands don’t find out.
-Resellers also buy inventory overseas, where the suggested retail price is lower and/or the exchange rate is favorable.
+Resellers also buy discontinued models and overseas inventory, where the suggested retail price is lower and/or the exchange rate is favorable.

 Gray market products are authentic; it’s completely legal to buy and sell them.
 Many large national and international companies sell gray market goods, including Costco.
 As a matter of fact, Omega sued Costco over gray market sales of its watches and, in 2015, Costco won the case in federal court.

 Jomashop has been accused by a Swiss watchmaker of unfair dealing.
 In 2008, TechnoMarine sued Jomashop for allegedly using copyrighted photographs on its website without permission.
 The two parties settled that case, but, in 2012, TechnoMarine sued again, claiming that Jomashop was interfering with its trademark.
 The case was dismissed as being covered by the earlier settlement.